 I love a challenge like this!
 Just a few random items and see where they can take you.

 These little beauties are truly delectable!
-The icing is so good that I could eat it on it’s own!
+The icing is so good that I could eat it on its own!
 I made mine quite soft so it didn’t need a lot of sugar and it was almost like cheesecake!
 Combine that with this amazing cake and you’ll be making them again as soon as they’re gone!
+I have lots of lovely blueberry recipes, why not try my Best Blueberry Cake Ever or Blueberry Lemon Shortbread Tart?
+You’ll never pass by blueberries at the supermarket again!

-I started by coating the blueberries with a bit of flour to keep them from sinking, but the batter is quite think so I doubt they would have sunk too much.
+I started by coating the blueberries with a bit of flour to keep them from sinking, but the batter is quite thick so I doubt they would have sunk too much.

 Tools I used